Critical appraisal checklists

-There are numerous checklists available to act as aide memories for evaluating studies and they can be very useful.
+There are numerous checklists available to act as aide-mémoires for evaluating studies and they can be very useful.

-However, a key issue in critically appraising studies is that, while it can be thought of in terms of being an academic exercise of ‘checking the boxes’, the reason why we are doing it is to evaluate what weight we can put on the findings, and to evaluate how far we can generalize the results from trials into routine practice to inform clinical care.
+Critical appraisal is much more than a 'tick box' exercise.
+It is needed to evaluate the weight we can put on the findings, and how far we can generalize the results from trials into routine practice to inform clinical care.

 Since these pragmatic issues always need to be borne in mind when critically appraising study data, here we present some examples of checklists for different study types and some information for tricky critical appraisal scenarios.

 Appraising two-armed RCTs

 Appraising diagnostic test studies

 Appraising systematic reviews

 Assessing multiple systematic reviews on the same question